lucy444sarah/trivialis.py/README.md

 Run the Python script in your preferred environment.
 Answer questions, earn points, and enjoy the thrill of the Python Trivia Fun Challenge!
 👩‍💻 Acknowledgments:
-Special thanks to [YouTuber Coder's Name] for their invaluable guidance in creating this entertaining trivia game.
-Their expertise and creativity have truly added a spark to the coding journey!
+Special thanks to Bro Code for hisinvaluable guidance in creating this entertaining trivia game.
+His nerdyness,expertise and creativity have truly added a spark to the coding journey!

 📢 Contribute:
 Feel free to contribute by adding more questions, enhancing the user interface, or fixing any bugs you encounter.
 Let's make the Python Trivia Fun Challenge even more amazing together!

 📚 License:
-This project is licensed under the [Your Chosen License].
-See the LICENSE file for details.
+This project is licensed under the [NONE].
+See the LICENSE file for details (NOT!).

 🌟 Enjoy the Game!
 May your Python knowledge shine, and may the trivia odds be ever in your favor.
 Happy coding and have a blast playing the Python Trivia Fun Challenge! 🎮✨